📅 Operations Use Case

 Most facilities teams know they should be doing more preventative maintenance.
 The challenge is execution.
 Without a system, PM schedules live in spreadsheets, wall calendars, or someone's memory.
 Work orders aren't created automatically.
 There's no visibility into what's overdue.
 And when things get busy — as they always do — reactive work pushes PM aside.
 The backlog grows.
 Assets deteriorate.
 Eventually something expensive breaks.

-The solution is a CMMS with automated PM scheduling: a system that generates work orders automatically, notifies the right people, tracks completion, and tells you what's overdue.
+The solution is a CMMS that supports PM scheduling: a system that holds the schedule, surfaces what's due, notifies the right people on assignment, tracks completion, and tells you what's overdue.
 This is exactly what inFM provides.

 How inFM Makes PM Actually Happen